 The company’s digital advertising promotes Scottrade through digital media that investors frequently consume without detracting from their online experience.

-In addition to the traditional financial services and news networks where Scottrade advertises, such as CNBC, MSNBC, FOX Business, Bloomberg and CNN, Scottrade also includes networks with high-profile sports programming, such as ESPN, Golf Channel, NBC and NBC Sports Network.
+In addition to the traditional financial services and news networks where Scottrade advertises, such as CNBC, MSNBC, FOX Business, and Fox News, Scottrade also includes networks with high-profile sports programming, such as ESPN, Golf Channel, NBC and NBC Sports Network.

 Little Rodger Campaign

 The “Little Rodger” commercials featured a 10-year-old Rodger Riney demonstrating how even as a kid, he believed in giving people more for their money.
 He was seen building an elaborate tree house, painting a giant mural on the side of a barn, and delivering the newspaper straight to his customers’ hands on his paper route.
-The charming spots conveyed the value and service Rodger has always believed in and how online investors can receive that same value and service today through Scottrade’s transparent pricing, no inactivity fees and free educational events.
+The spots conveyed the value and service Rodger has always believed in and how online investors can receive that same value and service today through Scottrade’s transparent pricing, its full line of investment products and outstanding customer support.